 I just got off the phone with Arbonne customer service.
-It took quite a while to get an actual human on the phone.
+It took quite a while to get a human on the phone.

 “Hi!
 Are Arbonne products certified GMO free?”

 The woman, who was very nice, clearly had no idea what I was talking about.
-She asked which products I was looking at at.
-I told her I was wondering if all of them were GMO free.
+She asked which products I was looking at.
+I told her I was wondering if all of them were GMO-free.

-It tuns out she was pulling up the page to that particular product.
+It turns out she was pulling up the page to that particular product.

 “It’s vegan, soy-free, gluten-free and all natural.”